OfficeDev/Microsoft-Teams-Samples/samples/msgext-action-quickstart/js/README.md

 ---
 page_type: sample
-description: Hello world Messaging Extension that accepts parameters and returns a card.
-Also, how to receive a forwarded message as a parameter in a Messaging Extension.
+description: This sample demonstrates a Messaging Extension that accepts parameters and returns a card in Microsoft Teams.
 products:
 - office-teams
 - office